 For that reason, recognising your valuable long-serving members of staff should be near the top of any good HR staff retention strategy!

-The concept of long service awards to recognise when someone has stuck with an employer isn’t a new one – with some of us still able to remember when companies gifted a carriage clock or watch to celebrate 10, 20 and 40 years of continuous employment.
+The concept of long service awards to recognise when someone has stuck with an employer isn’t a new one.
+In fact, some of us still able to remember when companies gifted a carriage clock or watch to celebrate 10, 20 and 40 years of continuous employment!

-Still, recognising the staff who continually add value to your business and stick around should remain a priority for HR teams.
-This is because – in the simplest of terms – when your organisation shows gratitude to its workforce for their continued hard work and dedication, it’s likely this will help them feel valued and enhance that lovely feeling of being part of a team – reducing the likelihood they’ll want to leave and join The Great Resignation.
+That’s because – in the simplest of terms – when your organisation shows gratitude to its workforce for their continued hard work and dedication, it’s likely this will help them feel valued and enhance that lovely feeling of being part of a team.
+This reduces the likelihood they’ll want to leave and join The Great Resignation.
 Plus, having an established workforce can also provide the following benefits:

 • It indicates a stable working environment